 We stood out like sore thumbs in that pub

 The barman kept coming over, giving the dog chicken broth and biscuits, and asking sotto voce how it was going.
-We hadn’t told him what we were doing; it was bleeding obvious.
-We were scruffy from three days’ camping on a kindly stranger’s sofa, wearing buttons saying No to TTIP and Save the NHS and Cancel Greece’s Debt.
+We hadn’t needed to tell him what we were doing; it was obvious.
+We were scruffy from three days’ camping on a stranger’s sofa, wearing buttons saying No to TTIP and Save the NHS and Cancel Greece’s Debt.
 The dog wore a red bandanna; I wore a green one.
-Pretty much everyone else in the pub was smartly suited, noticeably taller on average than us (generations of superior nourishment?), and wore a blue conference badge.
+I had two holes in my jumper.
+Pretty much everyone else in the pub was smartly suited, noticeably taller on average than us, presumably from generations of superior nourishment, and wore a blue conference lanyard.

 Most people were up for a chat